fetchai/cosmpy/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request ☝️
+name: ☝️ Feature request
 about: Suggest an idea for this project
-title: ''
+title: 'Feature: '
-labels: ['Status: Unconfirmed', 'Type: Enhancement 🧠']
+labels: ['unconfirmed', 'enhancement']
 assignees: ''

 ---